denten-books/plain-text/2-device.md

 confusion between symbol and thing.
-At this point, it becomes productive therefore to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to this broader history of symbolic manipulation.
+At this point, it becomes productive therefore to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to this broader history of symbolism which encompasses both poetic and computational devices.
 The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments, one strain of which stems from the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his long-time student and colleague.
-The story of Turing machines has been told before, in many guises, but never with an eye towards literary machines that nevertheless occupy central place in the early development of modern computing.
+The story of Turing machines has been told before in many guises, but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
-And to understand the history of Turing machines, it is best we view them in a wider cultural context, beyond the mathematical literature where they were first introduced.
-I would like to take some time now to draw two as yet unexplored lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments
+I would like to take some time now to draw two further as yet unexplored historical lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments